americocunhajr/EPIDEMIC/README.md

 www.EpidemicCode.org

+## Software History

 ## Support

 Full user guides for **EPIDEMIC** packages are provided in the doc directory along with documentation for example programs.

-## Matlab/Octave compatibility
+## Octave/Matlab compatibility

-**EPIDEMIC** was developed to be 100% compatible with the Matlab and Octave platforms.
+**EPIDEMIC** was developed to be 100% compatible with the Octave and Matlab platforms.

 ## Team: